SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Sausalito Ferry from the SF Ferry Building

-The second of the two Sausalito ferries companies runs from the Ferry Building over to Sausalito.
+The second of the two Sausalito ferry companies runs from the Ferry Building over to Sausalito.
 Golden Gate Transit operates this one.

-These ferries also run daily, with around seven between 7 am and 7 pm.
+These ferries also run daily, with about 7 of them departing San Francisco between 7 am and 7 pm.
 It's a popular option with commuters and those needing to get over to Sausalito a little earlier than the times offered by the Blue and Gold Fleet.

 This ferry service leaves from behind the Ferry Building and drops you off in downtown Sausalito.
 Check the board inside the building to find which gate you will leave from.
 You can purchase tickets through the kiosks outside or use your Clipper Card.